Welcome to Polly’s Paladar. A Nevada City Supper club.

 Polly’s Paladar is a private supper club in the heart of downtown Nevada City dedicated to facilitating enthusiasm for the sharable food movement.
 We collaborate with organic farms, chefs, and artists to provide a fusion of delights in a unique atmosphere.

 Sustaining our local economy and cottage industries are especially important right now.
 This is our chance to give opportunities to local businesses or artists to shine, who might not otherwise have those moments.
-This is a chance for those hidden gems in our village to be the shining stars for a night.
+This refers to home chefs, trained restaurant chefs, visual artists, and/or local musicians.
+This is a chance for these hidden gems in our village to be the shining stars for a night or two.
 It’s a chance for community members to enjoy each other and all the brilliant nature we hold.
-To be shared in an intimate and safe environment is a blessing.
+To share talents in an intimate and safe environment is a blessing.
 This is what Polly’s Paladar is ALL about.

 And just so you know: